-Table 37: Heterogeneous Continuous Access EVA Operating Systems
+Table 36: Heterogeneous Continuous Access EVA Operating Systems

 - 2. Each Continuous Access EVA solution may contain up to 16 EVAs, where each EVA is limited to at most 256 HBAs which at 2 HBA per server, equates to 128 servers.
 Multiple Continuous Access EVA solutions may exist within the same SAN as long as no one solution exceeds the 16 array limit, and that limit is imposed by zoning.
-Any SAN running Continuous Access EVA may contain up to 28 switches and 7 hops between devices from Table 17, 11 switches and 3 hops for C-series switches, or 24 switches and 3 hops between devices from Table 20, with the understanding that there are three links involved.
+Any SAN running Continuous Access EVA may contain up to 28 switches and 7 hops between devices connected to B-Series switches, up to 11 switches and 3 hops with C-Series switches, or up to 24 switches and 3 hops with M-Series switches with the understanding that there are three links involved.
 There is the host to local storage link, the local storage to remote storage link, and the local host to remote storage link.
 Each of these links must not exceed 7 or 3 hops, depending on the switch family.
 All active/standby host-to-storage links as well as local-to-remote storage links must conform to the 7/3/3-hop limit. - 3.
 A single array may support up to 128 DR Groups, and up to 128 Copy Sets.
 A single DR Group supports at least one and not more than eight copy sets. - 4.
 The Continuous Access EVA Link supports mixed heterogeneous SAN, DRM, Continuous Access EVA, and Host Based Shadowing traffic. - 5.
 Two Storage Management Appliance (sma) Command View element mangers are required, one active and one either active in stand by mode or in powered off passive mode.
 The active appliance and Command View EVA can be used for initial setup of Continuous Access EVA storage.
 Management of the operational Continuous Access EVA environment is done through the Continuous Access user interface, and separate product also installed on the storage management appliances.
 See the Continuous Access EVA Design Reference Guide and Continuous Access EVA Operations Guide for additional information. - 6.
 Please see the Continuous Access EVA release notes for current information about the solution.
 The release notes are available at this URL: http://h18006.www1.hp.com/products/storage/software/conaccesseva/index.html